PeiJY/3L-SDVRP-instances/README.md

 # 3L-SDVRP-instances
+## instances
 The adapted instances (wSD-CSS and wShanghai) for our 3L-SDVRP definition and part of HUAWEI competition benchmark instances which owns warehouse.

 * wSD-CSS instances are adapted from SD-CSS instances [1]
 * wShanghai instances are adapted from Shanghai instances [2]
 * competition instances are all instances from competition benchmark that owns warehouse[3]

+## format
+All instances are in json format.
+In 'platformCode', a platform (pickup point) has 'mustFirst==1' means it is a warehouse.
+The 'maxLoad' of a vehicle type is tis weight capacity.

 ---